1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 Secure an MP3/AAC or HLS stream with a unique key

-This guide explains how to maintain control over your MP3/AAC or HLS Streaming Radio streams by activating unique key (token) protection to decide, for example, whether a listener can listen to your radio or not.
+This guide explains how to maintain control over your MP3/AAC or HLS Radio Streaming streams by activating unique key (token) protection to decide, for example, whether a listener can listen to your radio or not.

-- The principle is simple: with each connection, you will make a request to the Infomaniak API, which will return a unique token with a limited and customizable lifespan.
+- The principle is simple: with each connection, you will make a request to the Infomaniak API, which will return a unique token with a limited and configurable lifespan.
 This token will authorize anyone who possesses it to consume the stream during this period.

 - You can protect an MP3/AAC or HLS stream independently of each other (the same applies to geolocation).